Ultra Low Body Fat Isn’t Healthy- The Downside Of Being Ripped [Updated 2023]

-Kevin Richardson is an award winning health and fitness writer, natural bodybuilding champion, creator of Naturally Intense High Intensity Training ™ and one of the most sought after personal trainers in New York City.
-Get a copy of his free weight loss ebook here.
+Featured everywhere from the Wall Street Journal to CBS News, Kevin Richardson is an award winning personal trainer, natural bodybuilding champion, creator of Naturally Intense High Intensity Personal Training and one of the best personal trainers in New York City.

 Being Skinny Is Not Healthy- The Evolutionary Argument Against Being Thin

 How I lost 30lbs Permanently with Decompression Dieting

 References for Ultra Low Body Fat Is Unhealthy